 - Students will demonstrate respect for themselves and others.

 About the School

-Ogden Prep, or OPA, is the first charter school based in Ogden, Utah.
+Ogden Preparatory Academy, OPA, is the first charter school based in Ogden, Utah.
 It was built with the idea that children should have an affordable quality education in a safe, nurturing environment.
 A charter school allows parents a choice in free public education for their child.

-Ogden Prep offers a public school education but with private school quality.
-That includes uniforms, discipline, 25-child class sizes, and employee accountability (with the power to hire and fire as necessary).
+OPA offers a public school education with private school quality.
+That includes uniforms, discipline, smaller class sizes, and employee accountability.
 Parents are expected to volunteer and be active in the school, which has shown to be a major benefit to a child’s interest in school and willingness to learn.
 An emphasis is placed on mastery of reading and math skills, with expectations for students held high.

-OPA, through a bilingual education, exposes all students in grades K-9 to Spanish as a second language.
-One of the goals of the school is to produce learners who are biliterate in both these languages.
-All curriculum course offerings are aligned with the Utah State Core Curriculum and UPASS tests.
-The curriculum addresses the needs of each language group including: primary language development, second language acquisition, development of cognitive language and literacy skills, and the development of cross-cultural understanding.
+OPA exposes all students in grades K-9 to Spanish as a second language.
+One of the goals of the school is to produce learners who are literate in both English and Spanish.
+All curriculum course offerings are aligned with the Utah State Core Curriculum.
+The curriculum addresses the needs of each language group including primary language development, second language acquisition, development of cognitive language and literacy skills, and the development of cross-cultural understanding.